Samanids Mausoleum

 Ismail Samanid Tomb

 According to a legend, the founder of the Samanids dynasty, Ismail Samanid, built this mausoleum for his father.
 Later this mausoleum became the family burial-vault of all Samanids.
-Probably, Ismail himself, who died in 907, and his grandson Nasr II ibn Ahmad, who died in 943 and whose name was found on the wood plate above the entrance, were buried here.
+Probably, Ismail himself, who died in 907, and his grandson Nasr II ibn Ahmad, who died in 943 and whose name was found on the wood plate above the entrance, were also buried here.

 The nearly perfect brick cube was built at the beginning of the tenth century and belongs to the great cultural resurgence of the Samanid dynasty (875-999).
 The cubic shape harks back to the Kaaba in the Masjid al-Haram in Mecca and the dome above it represents the heavens.
 The complex patterns in the brickwork add texture to the four equal facades entice visitors to run their hands across the grainy surface.

-Other attractions & Sights near samanid mausoleum
+Other Sights near Samanid Mausoleum

-Page updated 15.3.2021
+Page updated 6.1.2026

 Scroll to Top